camunda/camunda-docs-manual/content/installation/full/was/configuration.md

 </server>
 ```

-* To ensure that session cookies are `HTTPOnly`, set the `httpSession#cookieHttpOnly` attribute to `true`.
+* To ensure session cookies are `HTTPOnly`, set the `httpSession#cookieHttpOnly` attribute to `true`.
 * To restrict session cookies to HTTPS sessions, set the `httpSession#cookieSecure` attribute to `true`.
 * To confgiure the session cookies' SameSite policy, set the `httpSession#cookieSameSite` attribute to one of the
   [available policies](https://www.ibm.com/docs/en/was-liberty/core?topic=configuration-httpsession).
   The default policy is `Disabled`.
-* To ensure that the session cookie expires once the current browser session ends, set the `httpSession#cookieMaxAge`
+* To ensure the session cookie expires once the current browser session ends, set the `httpSession#cookieMaxAge`
   attribute to -1.

 You can find more details in the [Liberty configuring cookies](https://www.ibm.com/docs/en/was-liberty/core?topic=configuration-httpsession)